by Cynthia M. Johnson, MA

-The exact cause of an anal fissure is unknown.
-In most cases, tearing is the result of trauma to the anal lining.
+The exact cause is not known.
+In most people, it happens as a result of trauma to the anal lining.
 Trauma can be caused by:

 American College of Gastroenterology